Updated: October 23, 2024

 Who can start a business in Portugal?

 Portuguese citizens and citizens from outside the European Union can start a business in Portugal.
-If you have the right to live and work in the country, a sound business structure, and ethical business practices that align with Portuguese business laws and have the minimum capital investment for personal and business assets, then you can kickstart your business venture in Portugal.
+If you have the right to live and work in the country, a sound business structure, and ethical business practices that align with Portuguese business laws and have the minimum capital investment for personal and business assets, then you have all the boxes ticked to kickstart your business in Portugal.

 It’s also important to note that Portugal welcomes foreign investment through business operations.
 The booming tourism industry, tech, and business opportunities create the perfect environment for setting up and running businesses.